holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 .. includefrags:: core/demos/tutorial/index/index_search.cpp
    :fragment: initialization

-Afterwards we create the :dox:`TopDownIterator#TopDown Iterator` using the metafunction Iterator, which expects two arguments, the type of the container to be iterated and a specialization tag (see the VSTree Iterator hierarchy and the :dox:`tutorial-iterators` Tutorial for more details).
+Afterwards we create the :dox:`TopDownIterator TopDown Iterator` using the metafunction Iterator, which expects two arguments, the type of the container to be iterated and a specialization tag (see the VSTree Iterator hierarchy and the :ref:`tutorial-iterators` Tutorial for more details).

 .. includefrags:: core/demos/tutorial/index/index_search.cpp
    :fragment: iterator

 The main search can then be implemented using the functions :dox:`VSTreeIterator#repLength repLength` and :dox:`VSTreeIterator#representative representative`.
-Since :dox:`VSTreeIterator#goDown goDown` might cover more than one character it is necessary to compare parts of the pattern against the representative of the iterator.
+Since :dox:`TopDownIterator#goDown goDown` might cover more than one character it is necessary to compare parts of the pattern against the representative of the iterator.
 The search can now be implemented as follows.
 The algorithm descends the suffix tree along edges beginning with the corresponding pattern character.
 In each step the ``unseen`` edge characters have to be verified.